 Notes: I’ve seen these dead on the side of the road near rubber plantations.
 Their head is not nearly as large as the yellow / black banded krait.
 The body doesn’t have the high vertebral ridge like Bungarus fasciatus.
 Be careful around these snakes.

-Habitat: These snakes appear to favor flat country.
+Habitat: These snakes appear to favor flat country though I have found them on hills of 250 and 300 meters elevation.
 Not found higher than 1,200 m ASL often.
 Prefer proximity to water.
 Prefer rice fields and rice dams.
 Invades rat holes to use as a nest.